Using a CDN Live service for adaptive and multi bitrate streaming

 HLS protocol

-Create an m3u8 description file of your multiple bitrate live stream with the following content and upload it on your URL http://www.mycompany.com/multi.m3u8.
+Create an .m3u8 description file of your multiple bitrate live stream with the following content and upload it on your URL https://www.mycompany.com/multi.m3u8.

 #EXTM3U